lsdlab/lsdlab/README.md

-Hi!
-My name is JC.
+Hi :wave: My name is JC :wink:.

 Developer, work around with Python, Django, Data Processing, Data Visualization, Frontend, JavaScript, React etc.

 Have interest in cars, car tuning, racing.
-I have a hatchback car, a road bike and a mountain bike, used to play skateboard, now play with karting, track day events and modified cars.
+I have a hatchback car, a road bike and a mountain bike, used to play skateboard, now play with karting, track day events and modified cars :racing_car:.

 You can reach me by Gmail: lsdvincent#gmail.com